Review: Camus VSOP Elegance (2014) and VSOP Borderies Cognac

-Here’s something you don’t see every day: A Borderies Cognac… that’s a youngish VSOP.
+Here’s something you don’t see every day: A Borderies-grown Cognac… that’s also a youngish VSOP.
 Borderies, for those not in the know, is a small, very renowned grape-growing subregion of Cognac.
 Normally, Borderies bottlings are old XO expressions — which command even higher prices due to their regional pedigree.
 And while Camus does offer an XO Borderies, it has recently (and quietly) put out this VSOP Borderies expression, a rarity I’ve never seen before now.

 It just so happens I had a fresh bottle of Camus VSOP (now known as Camus VSOP Elegance) to compare against this limited-edition Camus VSOP Borderies.
 Here’s how they shake out.

 Camus VSOP Elegance Cognac (2014) – Recently cleaned up with strong “Elegance” labeling and more modern styling, the off-the-rack Camus VSOP bottling offers classic younger Cognac notes: oak, Christmas cake, and lingering citrus notes, tinged with cinnamon.
 It’s an easygoing sipper that doesn’t overly complicate things.
 B+ / $40 [BUY IT NOW FROM DRIZLY]

 Camus VSOP Borderies Cognac – More fruit up front here, growing considerably as it gets some air to it.
 Cinnamon apple, apricots, even coconut and pineapple notes come across.
 You don’t get much of that with the standard VSOP, which keeps its cards closer to its vest.
 The finish only builds up the fruit component.
 15,000 bottles made.
 A- / $57 [BUY IT NOW FROM DRIZLY]

 I can find product to store shop, webtiste online….?

 When I bought this first I did not like it, its seemed to lack complexity and its quite sweet.

 However, it has grown on me